Moorish Arch, Lima: History

-In 1921, during the government of Augusto B. Leguía, the Centennial of the Independence of Peru was celebrated and many colonies of foreign residents decided to grant gifts in the form of monuments to the Peruvian State.
+In 1921, during the second government of Augusto B. Leguía, the Centennial of the Independence of Peru was celebrated and many colonies of foreign residents decided to grant gifts in the form of monuments to the Peruvian State.
 The gift of the Spanish colony was the Friendship Arch, a Moorish-style construction whose author is unknown.
 The original plans, deposited in Madrid, were lost due to the Spanish Civil War.

 Construction began on its building on July 10, 1923, and it was delivered to the city of Lima on July 17, 1924.
 The inauguration ceremony was lavish, with the presence of President Augusto B. Leguía, the mayor of Lima Pedro Rada y Gamio, Gonzalo de Ojeda y Brooke, as representative of the Spanish government, and Arias Carraseno, representing the Spanish colony.

 In 1938, President Óscar R. Benavides and his Minister of Development, Héctor Boza, ordered the demolition of the monument, alluding to traffic problems that it caused, and to widen Arequipa Avenue.
 The destruction with dynamite the following year caused unrest in the Spanish community, and some even interpreted Benavides' order as an act of political revenge against former President Leguía.

 At the end of 2015, the National Association of the International Council on Monuments and Sites (ICOMOS) warned of the destruction of the footings of the remains of the Arch by the Brazilian construction company OAS, which was carrying out construction work on an overpass in the July 28 Avenue.
 The lawsuit filed by ICOMOS also reached the Municipality of Lima and the Ministry of Culture.